apache/seatunnel/docs/en/connector-v2/sink/LocalFile.md

 ### max_rows_in_memory [int]

-The maximum number of data items that can be cached in the memory.
-This parameter takes effect only when File Format is Excel
+When File Format is Excel,The maximum number of data items that can be cached in the memory.Note that you need to install fonts when using openjdk.

 ### partition_by [array]